Skip to content

 Paarongo i teetehi kurii, take kararehe

-• dog attacking or biting
+• dog attacking or rushing (currently happening)

-• dog distressed and in immediate danger
+• dogs distressed and in immediate danger

-• domesticated or farmed stock found wandering on the road or secured and needing to be removed.
+• domesticated or farmed stock found wandering on the road or secured and needing to be removed

 Barking dogs